 The Importance of Garage Door Service in Broomfield and Northglenn

 The potential for the garage door to cause harm must be respected.
 Those who take a cavalier attitude toward garage door safety are usually those who wind up experiencing injury, damage to their property or worse.
 Here are some common sense safety tips experts suggest you take to heart when it comes to your garage door.

 - Don’t ever try to repair garage door springs - Northglenn homeowners are not alone in thinking the garage door opener lifts the door.
 When in reality the opener’s job is simply to get the door moving and then regulate that movement so that it’s nice and smooth.
 Most of the heavy lifting is actually done by the torsion or extension springs.
 These large industrial springs store massive amounts of energy in their coils.
 Enough to kill anyone who might be near them when they snap.
-If you suspect problems with your garage door springs in Broomfield leave them alone and call the pros to come take a look.
+If you suspect problems with your garage door springs in Broomfield, don't risk your safety with D.I.Y. repairs.
+Leave the springs alone and call the pros to come take a look.

 - Have any broken windows or panels replaced immediately - Broken garage door panels can throw off the dynamics of the door which in turn might cause an accident.
 They’re also a security hazard in that they make it easier for the local B&E guys - who are always casing homes to look for weak points - to gain entry to your home.
 Broken glass panels are an even greater threat because they not only make it easier for criminals to gain access, but the broken glass can cause injury to you, your family members and your pets